 Pro: Han & Leia (+8pts)

 I really enjoyed the evolving relationship between these two characters.
 Han very obviously wanted to be with Leia (Carrie Fisher) romantically, and Leia seemed to want the same thing, but she also seemed reluctant, as she was focused on the Rebellion and her role in it.
 The chemistry between the two actors made this romance feel very natural.
-They made it easy to root for the potential relationship, and their attitudes provided a very relatable and personal story to this epic space-fantasy.
-Their interactions with one another were simply captivating, and their banter was really entertaining.
+They made it easy to root for the potential relationship, and their attitudes provided a relatable and personal story in this epic space-fantasy.
+Their interactions with one another were captivating, and their banter was really entertaining.
 These two characters had a lot of personality on their own, and they worked even better together.

 Con: Yoda's Personality (-1pts)

 This is just me being really nit-picky, as I struggled to come up with three issues I had with this movie.
 That being said, while I get what the filmmakers were going for here, I thought Yoda’s personality could have been handled a little better.
 I get that the filmmakers were going for a reveal, and I get that the character was putting on an act before he was ready to reveal himself.
 However, the pre-reveal Yoda and the post-reveal Yoda just felt like completely different characters.

 The two versions just did not blend very well.
 It was as if a switch was suddenly flipped, causing the character to behave completely different than he did before.
 If you watch this movie for the first time, and have not seen the prequels, this may not even bother you.
 However, if you have seen this movie before or if you have seen the prequels already, then the pre-reveal Yoda will feel somewhat out-of-character.

 Pro: Luke & Yoda (+8pts)